 This means that after challenging training sessions, it is not enough to just get back to the mats, but rather to get back to the mats in such a way that allows you to perform as close to your “best” as possible with minimal restrictions.

-- Sleep – Sleep deprivation can, among other things, contribute to an abnormally elevated level of the stress hormone, cortisol.
+- Sleep - Sleep deprivation can, among other things, contribute to an abnormally elevated level of the stress hormone, cortisol.
 Normal cortisol levels associated with the stress response are necessary for proper functioning.
-It is when this hormone is chronically elevated that is has adverse effects on the immune system, places the body in a catabolic state and slows down recovery time.
+It is when this hormone is chronically elevated that it has adverse effects on the immune system, places the body in a catabolic state and slows down recovery time.
 A lack of sleep can also have negative effects on your mood and decision-making abilities.
 These are both important for your regular life as well as how you perform successfully on the mat.
 How much sleep?
 That is an individual time-frame and the answer goes something like this: Figure out how many hours of sleep you need to wake up feeling rested without your alarm clock.
 That is the amount of sleep needed for you.

 - Nutrition – Let’s not get into the weeds.
 The most important questions here are: